shikharkhattar/sentry-cpp/README.md

 # Dependencies:

 1. CPP-Netlib (http://cpp-netlib.org/)
-2. JSON from Modern (C++) (https://github.com/nlohmann/json)
+2. JSON for Modern C++ (https://github.com/nlohmann/json)

 # Compilation:

 1. Please see dependencies above.
-2. By default, cmake will look for dependencies in the usual places
+2. This is a header only library so no need to build anything.
+Just include "sentry.hpp" and link the dependencies with your executable / library.
+3. To build the test:

     > git clone git@github.com:shikharkhattar/sentry-cpp.git
     > cd sentry-cpp